 Non eligible costs (for example)

 - Legal services

 Apply for funding

 Please contact Business Finland when planning to apply for production incentive.
 A brief summary of the production, sent beforehand, would contribute to the discussion.
-An application can only be made when 50% of the funding is confirmed and you can submit all the required documents (see Applications Documents) as an attachment to the application.
+An application can only be made when at least 60% of the funding is confirmed and you can submit all the required documents (see Applications Documents) as an attachment to the application.